falivenelucas/data-stories/final_project_FALIVENE.md

 ### Final project Topic

-The topic of the project will try to answer the following question: should we even care about passwords?
+The project’s topic will try to answer the following question: should we even care about passwords?
-I am interested in showing the credential stuffing problem, its consequences on users and how can we all try to fight back cybercriminals.
+I am interested in showing the credential stuffing problem, its consequences on users, and how we can all try to fight back cybercriminals.

 ### Background information